 Governors / Boards must make, and periodically review, a written statement of principles to help Headteachers and leaders determine the measures that make up the school's behaviour policy.
 There must be consultation with the Headteacher, other appropriate members of staff, parents and all registered children and young people before making or changing this 'statement of principles' - this supports the expectation that approaches to behaviour are owned by the whole school community.
+Detailed advice for governors is available in guidance for governing bodies: Behaviour and discipline in schools (DfE 2015)

 A whole-school approach to the promotion of positive behaviour and emotional wellbeing enables staff to support each other and involves them in open discussions about behaviour and safeguarding, without individuals feeling their classroom management skills are being questioned.
 Because staff support has been identified as one of the major factors in coping effectively with difficult and harmful behaviour, best practice is where they receive appropriate training which is regularly updated.
 Staff should be supported and empowered through training that supports understanding and identifies interventions to respond appropriately.
 When this happens effectively it should reduce the number of significant incidents in future.